billahmasumcu/.github.io/README.md

 2. Analyzing the effect of COVID-19 on mental health based on different ageing people
 3. Develop a Water balance Monitoring System for Farming Land
 4. SEO Friendly Website Using Web Technology
-  Project
-Web Based Application of E-Health Care system(SAAS)
+5. Web Based Application of E-Health Care system(SAAS)
 # Spring 2020-2021
 1. Research on Develop network security using Cryptographic Algorithm.
 2. Develop a model of IoTh(Internet of Things Healthcare) based Networks including Blockchain